 You will receive an email with login instructions a few days before the class begins.

-This course will prepare liaison librarians, scholarly-communication librarians, systems librarians, and digital librarians to help academic libraries take their rightful place in research-data management.
-Whether your library has just started to think about supporting researchers or has an established program in place, you will learn where researchers' difficulties lie and how librarians can help.
-No specific technology competencies are required, though basic knowledge of XML, Microsoft Excel, or relational-database design may be helpful.
+This course will prepare librarians to provide services in research data management.
+Whether your library has just started to think about supporting researchers or has an established program in place, you will learn where researchers' difficulties lie, how to provide a base level of support for new data requirements, and how to grow an array of data services.
+No specific technology competencies are required, though basic knowledge of XML and Microsoft Excel may be helpful.